11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 Wondering what to do if you feel trapped in a relationship?
 Keep reading this section.

 Perhaps you are really irked with your partner and the status of your relationship.
-But you should not give up and fret over the unpleasant situation immediately.
+But you should not give up or fret over the unpleasant situation right away.

 - Self-reflection: Take time to understand your feelings.
 Reflect on what’s making you feel trapped and why.
 This self-awareness will help you communicate your concerns more effectively.